 Business operation agreement.
 Under the business operation agreement entered into among Beijing Momo IT, Beijing Momo and the shareholders of Beijing Momo on April 18, 2012, as supplemented on June 9, 2014, the shareholders of Beijing Momo agreed that Beijing Momo would not enter into any transaction that could materially or adversely affect its assets, business, interests or operations without prior written consent from Beijing Momo IT, including conducting business beyond the usual and normal scope, entering into any loan or other debtor-creditor relationship with third party, selling or disposing of assets or rights, including intellectual property rights, and creating guarantees or any other security on any of its assets or intellectual property rights in favor of a third party.
-In addition, the shareholders of Beijing Momo agreed to vote for or appoint nominees designated by Beijing Momo iT to serve as Beijing Momo's directors, chairman, general managers, financial controllers and other senior managers.
+In addition, the shareholders of Beijing Momo agreed to vote for or appoint nominees designated by Beijing Momo IT to serve as Beijing Momo's directors, chairman, general managers, financial controllers and other senior managers.
 Furthermore, Beijing Momo's shareholders agreed to accept and implement proposals set forth by Beijing Momo IT regarding employment, day-to-day business operations and financial management.
-Beijing Momo IT.
+Beijing Momo IT is entitled to any dividends or other interests declared by Beijing Momo and the shareholders of Beijing Momo have agreed to promptly transfer such dividends or other interests to Beijing Momo IT.
 These agreements have an initial term of ten years from the date of execution, and may be extended at the discretion of Beijing Momo IT.
 Beijing Momo IT may terminate this agreement at any time by giving a prior written notice to Beijing Momo and its shareholders.
 Neither Beijing Momo nor its shareholders may terminate this agreement.